Welcome to CRWEA. This website will be the resource for Race Directors, city/county management. It will contain:

 - Links to the newest orders from the Governor, Public Health.

 These guidelines were created by Andrea Dowdy, CEO Colfax Marathon and Creigh Kelley, Race Director, Colfax Marathon as best practices based on nationwide research of running organizations, major marathons, and smaller events.
-We are working with the City of Denver, and the Governor’s office to offer guidance to race organizers.
+We are continuing to work with the City of Denver, and the Governor’s office to offer guidance to race organizers.

 Colorado's newest orders from the Governor